Paraphraser/PiBuilder/reinstallation.md

 ### <a name="assumption2"> Assumption 2 </a>

 If your Raspberry Pi **was** built using PiBuilder, the `/boot/scripts` folder will exist and its contents may have been customised.
-The safest approach is to satisfying Assumption 2 without losing any of your customisations is to proceed like this:
+The safest approach to satisfying Assumption 2 without losing any of your customisations is to proceed like this:

 1. Rename the existing `scripts` folder to get it out of the way: